oudoken/xtremecache/README.md

 Check that controller get correctly installed in:
 YOUR_ROOT/override/classes/controller/FrontController.php

+I will add in future a configuration panel

 *******************************************************

 This is modified and tweaked version for PrestaShop 1.7 & PrestaShop 1.6 caching module, based on SimoneS93.